 ALEXANDRIA, Va. – Co-sponsors of the 2015 Palliative Care in Oncology Symposium announced today three abstracts that will be highlighted in the meeting’s official Press Program.

-ALEXANDRIA, Va. – The American Society of Clinical Oncology (ASCO) announced today the appointment of David Kerr, MD, DSc, as founding Editor-in-Chief of the Society’s new Journal of Global Oncology (JGO).
-Prof. Kerr will set the editorial scope and vision for JGO, an online-only, open-access journal that will focus on cancer care, research, and care delivery issues unique to countries and settings with limited healthcare resources.
+The American Society of Clinical Oncology (ASCO) and the Union for International Cancer Control (UICC) announced today their partnership to expand the reach of the Journal of Global Oncology (JGO), a new open-access journal that will focus on cancer care, research, and care delivery issues unique to countries and settings with limited healthcare resources.